 By itself, installing, operating and maintaining IT infrastructure is one of the biggest costs many enterprises face.
 Add to that the fact that older tech is more cumbersome and less easily integrated into new applications that your business needs, and it’s easy to see how not upgrading older IT can be less cost-effective in the long run than a mainframe or application modernization initiative.

 Mainframe modernization is an opportunity to add skills and capabilities to your employees, making them more competitive and able to contribute better to your critical operations.
 For example, if your applications were coded more than a decade ago, chances are your coders could use a refresh as much as their code.
-An investment in a modernized mainframe isn’t just an investment in your tech assets, but in your people as well.
+AI tools can also address skills gaps as developers trained on the original languages the apps were written in—like COBOL—retire.

 Upgrading IT systems is a great way for businesses to take advantage of the many automation capabilities that have been introduced in recent years.
 Automating mundane tasks like scheduling, maintenance and data entry helps employees refocus their time and energy on more value adding activities.

 Mainframe data—about customers, workflows, maintenance issues and more—often sits unused for years inside legacy systems.
-Mainframe modernization solutions that utilize new technologies like artificial intelligence (AI) and machine learning (ML) can help leverage your company’s historical data and spot critical strategic insights.
+Mainframe modernization solutions that utilize new technologies like AI and machine learning can help leverage your company’s historical data and spot critical strategic insights.

 While there are different approaches and strategies to mainframe modernization, at a fundamental level, they all involve the upgrading of existing IT systems and applications.
 Scope, scalability and other requirements can vary depending on business need, so it’s important for stakeholders to be in alignment on their expectations for a project, as well as its potential risks.